rougier/from-python-to-numpy/07-beyond-numpy.rst

 `Theano <http://www.deeplearning.net/software/theano/>`_ is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
-Theano features tight integration with numpy, transparent use of a GPU, efficient symbolic differentiation, speed and stability optimizations, dynamic C code generation and extensive unit-testing and self-verification.
+Theano features tight integration with NumPy, transparent use of a GPU, efficient symbolic differentiation, speed and stability optimizations, dynamic C code generation and extensive unit-testing and self-verification.